 A recognized authority in the not-for-profit industry, Mr. Garner has been featured as a guest columnist on the Guidestar Blog and in Virginia Business and Disclosures, a publication of the VSCPA.
 He is also published regularly in Inside Business as a not-for-profit expert.
 Recent articles include “Corporate Giving Trends and Best Practices” and “Nonprofit Financial Statements: Change is Coming”, as well as those listed lower on this page.
 In addition, he has served as a presenter on various topics related to the not-for-profit industry.

-An active member of the community, Mr. Garner serves on the Finance Committee for Ebenezer United Methodist Church.
-He is also the Treasurer of the Suffolk Ducks Unlimited Chapter.
-In addition, he participates in various volunteer activities as a member of the North Suffolk Rotary Club.
-He was appointed to the Finance and Audit Committee of Smart Beginnings of the Virginia Peninsula as well as to the Board of the Bernardine Franciscan Sisters Foundation.
-He was appointed to the Board of the Peninsula Chamber of Commerce where he serves as the Treasurer and Chair of the Finance Committee.
-Also, he was appointed to the Finance and Strategy Committee of the Hampton Roads Workforce Council Board.
+An active member of the community, he participates in various volunteer activities as a member of the North Suffolk Rotary Club.
+In 2020, he was appointed to the Finance and Audit Committee of FirstSpark as well as to the Board and Treasurer of the Bernardine Franciscan Sisters Foundation.
+In 2021, he was appointed to the Board of the Peninsula Chamber of Commerce where he serves as the Treasurer and Chair of the Finance Committee.
+Also in 2021, he was appointed to the Finance and Strategy Committee of the Hampton Roads Workforce Council.

 PROFESSIONAL ASSOCIATIONS: